 There is a buzz in the room right before she walks through the door.
 She is petite, blonde, and most recognizable from her role as Liv & Maddie in Disney’s show by the same name.

 She is Dove Cameron.

 We’re here to discuss Descendants 2, premiering Friday, July 21.
-A movie, Dove Cameron plays the main protagonist from the Disney Channel film as Mal, daughter of Maleficent.
+In the movie, Dove Cameron plays the main protagonist from the Disney Channel film as Mal, daughter of Maleficent.

 She sits with such poise.
-Her appearance, nothing similar to her role as the girl with dark purple hair.
+Her appearance is nothing similar to her role as the girl with dark purple hair.

-Then, she is asked about her role as Mal and how in Descendants 2, it’s different from the first movie.
+Then, she is asked about her role as Mal and how Descendants 2 it’s different from the first movie.

 As if getting into character, she shoots a side glance.

 “Everything that Mal was in the first one, we all are as a team, because a movie is such a collective experience.
 Kenny, the writers, and I all threw [strict notions of Mal’s character] out the window because she, as a human, goes through life changes and experiences.”

 “She never had anyone growing up and she couldn’t ever really find her footing with the one person that she did have to rely on [her mother, Malificent].
 So she learned to rely on herself.”

 “In the second movie when we pick back up, she now knows what it feels like to be authentically loved and to have a space held for her to be supported.
 Just like any other human, you gravitate towards whatever you’re used to, and so she has no idea how to deal with that.
 It’s almost impacting her negatively, because she’s thinking, “Oh, I only know how to build up my walls.
 I don’t even know how to function without my walls.”
 Now she has to start over and find what is [her authentic identity] for the first time in her life.
 Throughout the